EvolutionAPI/evolution-api/README.md

 The Evolution API has direct integration with [Typebot](https://github.com/baptisteArno/typebot.io) and [Chatwoot](https://github.com/chatwoot/chatwoot)

+## Telemetry Notice

+To continuously improve our services, we have implemented telemetry that collects data on the routes used, the most accessed routes, and the version of the API in use.
+We would like to assure you that no sensitive or personal data is collected during this process.
+The telemetry helps us identify improvements and provide a better experience for users.

 ## Evolution Pro Community

 Join our Evolution Pro community for expert support and a weekly call to answer questions.
 Visit the link below to learn more and subscribe: